Actindo-AG/Documentation/DataHub/UserInterface/02h_ETLProcesses.md

   Click this button to cancel renaming the view.
 The *Rename view* window is closed.

 - [SAVE]
-  Click this button to save the changes to the views name.
+  Click this button to save the changes and display it in the *VIEW* drop-down list.
 The *Rename view* window is closed.
-The new name for the view is saved and displayed in the *VIEW* drop-down list.